lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 ## Conclusion

 I am very happy to have had the opportunity to work on this project.
-I am very grateful to Richard for giving me this very cool project to work on.
+I am very grateful to Richard Jelbert for giving me this very cool project to work on.

-Richard seems to be glad too.
-Running data analysis on the cluster has been his dream for quite a while now, but nobody has had the bandwidth to do it.
+Richard Jelbert seems to be glad too.
+Running data analysis on the cluster has been on his wishlist for quite a while now, but nobody has had the bandwidth to do it.